 Man of the Year

-Man of the Year is a 2006 American political satire film directed and written by Barry Levinson, produced by James G. Robinson, and starring Robin Williams.
-The film also features Christopher Walken, Laura Linney, Lewis Black, and Jeff Goldblum.
-In the film Williams portrays Tom Dobbs, the host of a comedy/political talk show, based loosely on the real-life persona of Jon Stewart.
-With an offhand remark, he prompts four million people to e-mail their support; then he decides to campaign for President.
-The film was released theatrically on October 13, 2006, and was filmed in Toronto and Hamilton, Ontario, and in parts of Washington, D.C.
+Man of the Year is a 2006 American romantic comedy-drama thriller film written and directed by Barry Levinson, produced by James G. Robinson, and starring Robin Williams.
+The film also features Christopher Walken, Laura Linney, Lewis Black and Jeff Goldblum.
+Williams portrays Tom Dobbs, the host of a humorous political talk show.
+After an offhand remark, four million people are prompted to e-mail their support, so he decides to campaign for President.
+The film was theatrically released on October 13, 2006, and was filmed in Toronto and Hamilton, Ontario, and in parts of Washington, D.C.
 Man of the Year received mostly negative reviews and earned $41.2 million on a $20 million budget.

 Plot